Sept. 13, 2012

 Animal control officials have placed the dog involved in the attacks in quarantine.

-The Appleton Personal Injury Attorneys with Sigman, Janssen, Stack, Wenning, Sewall & Pitz know dog bite wounds are serious injuries, and getting compensation for dog bite injuries can be a difficult process.
+The dog bite lawyers in Appleton from Sigman, Janssen, Sewall, Pitz & Burkham know dog bite wounds are serious injuries, and getting compensation for dog bite injuries can be a difficult process.
 That is why the firm believes it is so important for a dog bite victim to have a knowledgeable attorney by their side helping them through every step of the process.